kubernetes-sigs/security-profiles-operator/installation-usage.md

 I1111 15:13:16.942837       1 main.go:182]  "msg"="Set logging verbosity to 1"
 ```

+## Pull images from private registry

+The container images from spod pod can be pulled from a private registry.
+This can be achived by defining the `imagePullSecrets`
+inside of the SPOD configuration.

 ## Configure the SELinux type

 The operator uses by default the `spc_t` SELinux type in the security context of the daemon pod.
 This can be easily